 Love Letters to Art makes reference to the many facets of Genn’s work and interests.
 The 60 “chapters” are mostly based on his popular Twice-Weekly letters.
 Well written and dense, many of the items are amusing and passionate.
 As well, some of the cut lines under the illustrations provide an insight into how painters function.
 Genn doesn’t take himself too seriously and seems, from time to time, to fall into self-degradation.
-The book is currently being sold directly from The Painter’s Keys website and by selected art dealers with whom he is connected.
-It will shortly be available on Amazon.

 by Lauren Everett Finn, Oxford, MI USA

 I am a book-a-holic.
 I LOVE books… The smell, the feel, the words and the pictures, the “right at your fingertips” knowledge they contain.
 I have an embarrassingly large art book library.
 It amuses me that I can learn different things from the same book at different stages of my artistic development.
 (One of the reasons I never part with them.)
 I especially love the serendipity of coming across the perfect solution to a problem with a painting that I’m stumped on.

 I have been an avid reader of your letters and have followed much of your direction.
 I have just written a book and am trying to find the best avenue to get it published.
 I’m not quite sure what comes first: the chicken or the egg, in other words, an agent or a publisher.
 Would you be so kind as to shed some light on this self-publishing business?
 I hear that IUniverse is a good launch pad but would like some of your insight.